-January 22, 2020
+January 15, 2021

-Proxy Materials under Maryland Law - 2020
+Proxy Materials and Annual Meetings under Maryland Law - 2021

-As we enter the 2020 proxy season, we would like to call your attention to certain matters of Maryland law, some new and some continuing, relating to proxy materials and annual meetings about which we often receive questions.
-Because the same principles generally apply to both corporations formed under the Maryland General Corporation Law (the "MGCL") and to real estate investment trusts formed under the Maryland REIT Law (the "MRL"), we generally refer hereafter only to corporations (or sometimes companies).
-As in prior years, we are available to review draft proxy materials for Maryland law compliance.
+As we enter the 2021 proxy season, we would like to call your attention to certain matters of Maryland law, some new and some continuing, relating to proxy materials and annual meetings about which we often receive questions.
+Because the same principles generally apply to both corporations formed under the Maryland General Corporation Law (the "MGCL") and to real estate investment trusts formed under the Maryland REIT Law (the "MRL"), we generally refer hereafter, unless otherwise noted, only to corporations (or sometimes companies).
+As in prior years, we are available to assist in drafting and reviewing proxy materials to comply with Maryland law.

-Key Issues for 2020 Annual Meetings.
+Key Issues for 2021 Annual Meetings.